Sides square off on fish farm

-SARASOTA — An estimated 350 people filled the Mote Marine Wave Center on Tuesday night for a special public hearing by EPA Region 4.
+SARASOTA — An estimated 350 people filled the Mote Marine Wave Center on Tuesday for a special public hearing by the EPA.

 They were there to weigh in on a proposed single net fish farm off the coast of Sarasota County.